bekskr/Dev2025/README.md

-# I am studying for the az-400 exam
+# I will pass the exam az-400!
-Dev2025